NY Senate Bill S6843C is about to kick in

 Without performance, your home would not function properly in the future, it would become a liability rather than an asset or enjoyment.
 The benefits of performance and energy efficiency go beyond climate goals and directly enhance value, cost and quality.

 Passive House performance can be designed by redesigning the building’s enclosure to integrate continuous insulation, thermal-bridge-free construction, high-performance windows, and fresh-air ventilation with energy recovery (ERV).

 The design we favor also includes a solar analysis to take advantage of the free energy the sun provides.
-Of course, the technical aspect of a design is demanding, and knowledge about the heat transfer coefficient (U-value) or the Solar Heat Transfer Coefficient (SHGC) is essential.
+Of course, the technical aspect of a design is demanding, and knowledge about the heat transfer coefficient (U-value) or the Solar Heat Gain Coefficient (SHGC) is essential.

 The architect assumes a new role in the design and construction process from a specialist to a scientific generalist.